-Rule 502(b)-Advisory Committee Notes

-Here, Judge Grimm's opinion in Victor Stanley is again applicable.
-Judge Grimm recognized the importance of employing proper methods when searching for privileged documents.
-250 F.R.D.
+^{84.} FED.
+R. EVID.
+502(b) Advisory Committee Notes.

+^{85.} Victor Stanley, Inc., v.
+Creative Pipe, Inc., et al., 250 F.R.D.
 251, 262 (D. Md.
-2008) ("Use of search . . . retrieval methodology, for the purpose of . . . withholding privileged or work-product protected information from production, requires the utmost care in selecting methodology . . .").
-Moreover, the opinion questioned whether simply running a keyword search would be sufficient.
-Judge Grimm strongly indicated that a qualified expert should be involved in determining the proper search methodology, observing that "[w]hile keyword searches have long been recognized as appropriate and helpful for ESI search and retrieval, there are well-known limitations and risks associated with them, and proper selection and implementation obviously involves technical, if not scientific knowledge."
-Id. at 260.
-Judge Grimm also noted that courts most likely will require some reliable source (such as a qualified expert or learned treatise) if asked to resolve an issue related to the appropriateness of a search methodology.
-Id. at 261 n.10.
-Thus, before employing a particular search methodology, parties should consider consulting a qualified expert in the field, so that they are prepared to adequately defend their methodology if challenged.
-See id. at 261 n.10 ("opinions regarding specialized, scientific or technical matters are not 'helpful' unless provided by someone with proper qualifications.").
-While this is an important step in the process, it also adds to the overall cost and time associated with searching for privileged information.
+2008) ("Use of search... retrieval methodology, for the purpose of ... withholding privileged or work-product protected information from production, requires the utmost care in selecting methodology ...").

+and implementation obviously involves technical, if not scientific knowledge."86 Judge Grimm also noted that courts most likely will require some reliable source (such as a qualified expert or learned treatise) if asked to resolve an issue related to the appropriateness of a search methodology.87 Thus, before employing a particular search methodology, parties should consider consulting a qualified expert in the field, so that they are prepared to adequately defend their methodology if challenged.88 While this is an important step in the process, it also adds to the overall cost and time associated with searching for privileged information.

-In light of the uncertainty surrounding the "reasonableness" standard,63 Judge Grimm suggested following best practices as described by Sedona.
-Id. at 262 ("[C]ompliance with the Sedona Conference Best Practices for use of search and information retrieval will go a long way towards convincing the court that the method chosen was reasonable and reliable.").
+In light of the uncertainty surrounding the "reasonableness" standard,89 Judge Grimm suggested following best practices as described by The Sedona Conference.90

-To avoid a potential waiver of privilege, and to avoid the damage that can be caused by inadvertent production whether or not the production results in a waiver, the parties and their counsel should design and implement a reasonable and auditable procedure for the identification and logging of privilege documents.
-Consideration should be given to the following factors outlined below.
+To avoid a potential waiver of privilege, and to avoid the damage that can be caused by an inadvertent production whether or not the production results in a waiver, the parties and their counsel should design and implement a reasonable and auditable procedure for the identification and logging of